Single Sign-On (SSO) Authentication¶

 The SSO system provides:

-- Multi-Provider Support: GitHub, Google, IBM Security Verify, and Okta
+- Multi-Provider Support: GitHub, Google, IBM Security Verify, Microsoft Entra ID, Keycloak, Okta, and generic OIDC

 - Hybrid Authentication: SSO alongside preserved local admin authentication